List of Ugly Betty characters: Amanda Tanen

 Amanda Tanen Sommers, played by Becki Newton, is initially hostile to Betty because she'd taken the job that Amanda was gunning for; along with Marc, she'd find ways to make Betty's job difficult—misplacing memos, "forgetting" to pass along messages, and being nasty in general.
 Amanda and Betty would later become 'frenemies'—joining forces when needed (such as when they were both in danger of losing their jobs) and confided in Betty about her unhappiness at being one of Daniel's many girlfriends.
 Despite knowing his reputation, she'd fallen in love with Daniel and hoped she'd be the one to change his ways.
 When it was clear that Daniel wasn't interested in getting to know Amanda beyond the bedroom, she broke off their relationship.
-Amanda later admitted she had gotten her job at Mode because her father dealt with the finances of the editor, Fey Sommers; she would later find out that Fey was actually her birth mother, who'd given Amanda up because Fey felt she couldn't devote her efforts to Mode and to being a mother at the same time.
+Amanda later admitted she was given her job at Mode because her father dealt with the finances of the editor, Fey Sommers; she would later find out that Fey was actually her birth mother, who'd given Amanda up because Fey felt she couldn't devote her efforts to Mode and to being a mother at the same time.
 With this discovery, Amanda began a quest to find her biological father, as well as capitalize on her connection to the fashion legend to attain fame and respect.
-In the second last episode of the last season she quit Mode to be a stylist.
+In the second-last episode of the final season, she quit Mode to be a stylist.
 She discovered that Spencer Cannon was her biological father.